 Emily's Tea Shop Loop from Hatfield - This route would take you around 4 hours and sees you beginning at Hatfield Train Station and then you’ll finish at the same spot.
 This is similar to the Nickey Line Loop but shorter and would see you stop off at fewer viewpoints.

 Cole Green Way - If you’re looking for a super simple route then this is ideal.
 It’ll take you around 1 hour and 30 minutes and will take you on tarmac roads and forest trails.
 You will need to carry your bike up steps for one section so be prepared for a small climb.

 Alban Way Loop from St Albans City - This loop is super easy making it great for young kids.
 It’s around 13 miles long and would take you around 1 hour and 30 minutes to complete.
 There is uneven ground so mountain bikes are a great choice here.

 Symondshyde Great Wood Loop from St Albans City - This is a more difficult loop at 26 miles long.
 It’ll take you around 3 hours to complete but you’ll see some fantastic scenery so it’s all worth it!
 Lightweight bikes are ideal for this trip.

 Emily's Tea Shop Loop from Knebworth - This loop is easier than the previous ‘Emily’s Tea Shop Loop’.
 It’s 31 miles long and would see you cycle around 3 hours.
-Try out a balance bike for your toddlers here!
+Try out a balance bike with basket for your toddlers here!

 The Tower of London Loop from Hertford East - Taking you past London’s iconic Tower Of London and the London Eye, you’ll be cycling for around 7 hours.
 It’s a 63 mile long loop and it is difficult so make sure you’re an experienced rider.